 Mark Maruszak, J.D., CS

 Born and raised in Charlottesville, VA, Jill Zimorski got her start in the hospitality industry while in studying sociology and biology at the University of Virginia.
 After graduating, she served in management roles in two local restaurants before moving to Washington, D.C. to work for several nationally-recognized chefs; notably Charlie Palmer & José Andrés.
 After two years at Charlie Palmer Steak on Capitol Hill, Zimorski left to work as a Sommelier for Andrés at his Penn Quarter restaurant, Café Atlantico, ultimately becoming the first beverage director for his company.
 As Beverage Director, she oversaw the award-winning wine and cocktail programs at José Andrés’ popular Washington, D.C. restaurants, including Café Atlantico which, under her direction, was named one of the most innovative in the country by The New York Times.

+In 2013, Jill assumed the role of Wine Director at the Hotel Jerome in Aspen.
+Once in the Windy City, Zimorski accepted a position as Sommelier at Chicago’s culinary gem and Michelin-starred, Alinea Restaurant.
+Within six months, she was promoted to Wine Director of the Alinea Group (Alinea, Next, Aviary & Roister).
 In 2016, Zimorski left the restaurant world to take an education-focused position of Champagne Specialist representing the Champagnes of the Moët Hennessy portfolio (Krug, Ruinart, Dom Pérignon, Veuve Clicquot & Moët & Chandon).
 Outside of work, Zimorski enjoys baking, gardening and entertaining and in September 2018, passed the Master Sommelier Exam.
 Jill is one of 273 professionals in the world (and one of 29 women in the United States) to earn this prestigious accreditation.
-Currently, Jill is completing the WSET Level 4 Diploma in Wines & Spirits.
+Jill successfully completed the WSET Level 4 Diploma in Wines & Spirits in 2019.

 Tuli has been affiliated with the American Wine School since volunteering at the 2006 Fabulous Food Show.
 She has participated as a captain regularly since then.
 Tuli passed the Advanced WSET certification exam and is preparing to become a Certified Specialist of Wine in 2013.Tuli grew up in Mumbai India and moved to Sumter, South Carolina in 1990 as a Rotary International exchange student.
 She received her Bachelors of Science in Pre-Med from Wofford College, South Carolina and her Masters in Healthcare Administration from University of South Carolina.
 Tuli currently works for Cleveland Clinic as a Senior Contract Manager.Besides wine appreciation, she loves to paint and read about health, fitness & nutrition.
 She also is a fan of rock and roll music.